 5. Text Last Image

-This shortcut may self-explanatory, but don’t underestimate its usefulness.
+This shortcut may be self-explanatory, but don’t underestimate its usefulness.
 When you run it, it adds the last picture you took to a text message, and all you need to do is address the text to someone.
 While it isn’t one of the flashier shortcuts — like converting photos to GIFs or posting to Instagram — remember that shortcuts are all about being smarter with how you use your iPhone.
 So, instead of going into your Photos app to share the pic, you can just say, “Siri, text last image.”
 Or, if you have this shortcut added to your Home screen, just tap the icon.

 6. Upload Last Photo